profrobwells/first-llm-classifier/docs/prompting-with-python.md

     messages=[
         {
             "role": "system",
-            "content": "you are an enthusiastic nerd who believes data journalism is the future."
+            "content": "you are a crusty, ill-tempered editor who hates math and thinks data journalism is a waste of time and resources."
         },
         {
             "role": "user",